Diagnostic Value of Ultrasound-Guided Fine-Needle Aspiration for Pelvic Space-Occupying Lesions Via Rectal Endoscopic Ultrasound

 Abstract

-Results: After pathological and/or cytological evaluation of 83 patients, 67 instances of solid masses were identified, comprising 41 adenocarcinomas, 6 malignant mesenchymal tumors, 7 inflammatory masses, 3 lymphomas, 2 dermoid cysts, and 8 other cases.
+Results: After pathological and/or cytological evaluation of 83 patients, 67 instances of sil solid masses were identified, comprising 41 adenocarcinomas, 6 malignant mesenchymal tumors, 7 inflammatory masses, 3 lymphomas, 2 dermoid cysts, and 8 other cases.
 Sixteen instances of cystic masses were recorded, comprising 3 plasma cystadenomas, alongside 13 occurrences of perirectal abscesses, of which 11 patients with perirectal abscess were drained of pus and treated with metronidazole injection.
 The comparison of 19G and 22G puncture needles revealed no statistically significant variation in the percentage of punctures amenable to immunohistochemistry (P > .05).
-Thirteen patients with perirectal abscesses exhibited differing degrees of pain during EUS-FNA.
-Except for 1 patient who exhibited hematochezia attributable to a pelvic lesion in the prostate, none of the other patients encountered postoperative complications, including fever or hematochezia.
+Thirteen patients with perirectal abscesses exhibited variable degrees of pain during EUS-FNA.
+Except for one patient who exhibited hematochezia attributable to a pelvic lesion in the prostate, none of the other patients encountered postoperative complications, including fever or hematochezia.

 Conclusion: The EUS-FNA is a direct, secure, and minimally invasive method with therapeutic promise for clarifying the characteristics of pelvic space-occupying lesions.